jimfingal/skynetheremin/README.md

 ## Deployment

 This node app is set up to deploy to heroku.
 To do so, websockets must be enabled.
+In addition, the buildpack should be set to the node.js pack:

+    heroku config:add BUILDPACK_URL=https://github.com/heroku/heroku-buildpack-nodejs
+    heroku labs:enable websockets

 For more information, check out the following articles:

 * https://devcenter.heroku.com/articles/getting-started-with-nodejs
 * https://devcenter.heroku.com/articles/node-websockets

-In addition, the buildpack should be set to the node.js pack:

-    heroku config:add BUILDPACK_URL=https://github.com/heroku/heroku-buildpack-nodejs